HeccTest/Recent-Projects/README.md

 # Recent-Projects

-Here are some of my recent projects, they include both hardware and software projects and some containing both, and are being expanded upon as I finished projects.
+Here are some of my recent projects, they include both hardware and software projects and some containing both.
+This directory will be expanded upon as I finish projects.